Review of the HSBC Cash Rewards Mastercard® Credit Card

 |Penalty APR||Late Fee||Returned Payment Fee|

 This is a very low-cost card, with no annual fee.
-It also has that 15-month 0% APR you can use to help pay off large balance transfers over time.
+It also offers a 0% purchase and balance transfer APR for 12 months, which can help you pay off large balances without racking up interest fees.
 But keep up on your payments every month or you’ll lose that intro rate.
-And remember that only applies to balance transfers, not purchases.

 There’s no foreign transaction fee.
 It’s also a Mastercard, so it will have good acceptance around the world.
 Those features together make this a pretty good card for traveling outside the U.S. That’s not true for some other general-use rewards cards, like the Citi Double Cash or Chase Freedom Unlimited.